-Susan Gundunas is a critically acclaimed, award winning singer and actor who has performed leading roles in operas, plays, musicals and recitals in Germany and across the United States.
+Susan Gundunas, Executive Director of CPP, is a critically acclaimed, award winning soprano and actor who has performed leading roles in operas, plays, musicals and recitals in Germany and across the United States.
 When not performing, Susan teaches acting workshops and voice privately in San Francisco and at UC Berkeley.
 In 2012 she founded the Complete Package Performer workshops, master classes and boot camps in order to give singers a practical chance to hone their craft in a supportive, uplifting but rigorous setting.
 For more information please visit her website at www.susangundunas.com

 Pianist Jeffrey Sykes has performed throughout the United States, Canada, Mexico, Europe, Japan, and Chile.
 For the last eighteen years, Mr. Sykes served as the Music Director of Opera for the Young, a preeminent producer and presenter of opera for children that has introduced more than two million children to opera.
 He works extensively as a vocal coach throughout the US and teaches at the University of California at Berkeley.
 He also joined the faculty of California State University-East Bay in the fall of 2008 where he directs the piano accompanying and vocal coaching programs.
 Together with violinist Axel Strauss and cellist Jean-Michel Fonteneau, Sykes is a founding member of the San Francisco Piano Trio.
 He is the founder and artistic director of the Bach Dancing and Dynamite Society of Wisconsin, a highly-acclaimed and innovative chamber music festival now in its twenty-third season, and is a regular guest artist in the Cactus Pear Music Festival in San Antonio, Texas and Music in the Vineyards in Napa Valley, California.
 He has recorded for the Albany, CRI, Mandala, Centaur, and Cactus Pear record labels.